jaredStevens/cloudbolt_ui_jaredstevens/README.md

 # Postmortem

 ### Tools Used
-1. Vue - is a great tool, because it isn't just a simple Javascript wrapper, it is a full ecosystem where state management isn't a separate app maintained by other contributors, it is maintained by the Vue team and concurrently with Vue.
+1. Vue - This is an amazing JavaScript library.
+It is a full ecosystem, and all aspects of it are maintained by the core Vue team.

 1. Vuetify - A convenient and robust UI Library of components built specifically for Vue.

 1. Vuex - For state management.

-1. Vue-Router - For page navigation, including protected navigation when a user is not signed in.
+1. Vue-Router - Used for page routing/navigation.

 1. GraphQL - Instead of fetching everything from a traditional REST API, and parsing what you need from it, GraphQL provides the ability to only fetch what is needed.